How to Get Out of Student Loan Debt: 6 Options

 Private Loans for Graduate School

-If you’re not eligible for scholarships or grants, or you’ve maxed out how much you can borrow using federal student loans, you can apply for a private student loan to help cover the cost of grad school.
+If you’re not eligible for scholarships or grants, or you’ve maxed out how much you can borrow using federal student loans, you can apply for a private graduate student loan to help cover the cost of grad school.

-Private graduate school loan rates and terms will vary by lender, and some private loans have variable interest rates, which means they can fluctuate over time.
+Private loan interest rates and terms will vary by lender, and some private loans have variable interest rates, which means they can fluctuate over time.
 Doing your research with any private lender you’re considering is worth it to ensure you know exactly what a loan with them would look like.

 Steps to Take Before Applying to Graduate School